Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 Boiled water into the reservoir

-When you use hot water in your Moka pot, brew times will be shorter, and most importantly, you reduce the chances of over extracting your coffee.
+When you use hot water in your Moka pot, brew times will be shorter, and most importantly, you reduce the chances of over-extracting your coffee.

 Con 4.
 You have to monitor the pot

-Another con to Moka pots is monitoring the brewer while you wait for your coffee to finish.
-If you leave your Moka pot on the stove too long, your coffee won’t taste good, and you risk starting a fire with your burner.
+If you leave your Moka pot on the stove too long, your coffee won't taste good, and you risk starting a fire with your burner.

 Con 5.
 Moka pots can be difficult to clean